DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 </p>

 <p align="justify">
 In line with the findings of Vodová (2013), net interest margin has a negative effect on bank liquidity.
-If net interest margin increases by 1 percent, liquidity declines by 8.25 percent and 8.45 percent under the Liq1 and Liq2 models, respectively.
+If net interest margin increases by 1 percent, liquidity declines by 8.25 percent and 8.45 percent in the Liq1 and Liq2 models, respectively.
 Vodová (2013) concluded that higher interest margin leads to increased lending activity thus reducing bank liquidity.
 </p>

 <p align="justify">